alex-vinnik-sp/movie-recos/backend/TRACE_CLI_README.md

 **Groundedness** helps detect hallucinations by verifying that the agent's recommendations are based on actual retrieved information from TMDB and web search, rather than making up facts.

 **How it works:**
-1. Your app generates a movie recommendation
+1. MovieAgent (Bedrock Claude) generates a movie recommendation
-2. TruLens sends the input/output to Claude (judge LLM)
+2. TruLens sends the input/output to Snowflake Cortex (llama4-maverick judge)
-3. Claude scores the quality (0-10) with reasoning
+3. Cortex scores the quality (0-10) with reasoning
 4. Scores stored in Snowflake for tracking

-**Note:** Each evaluation makes an API call to Claude, which incurs costs.
-Use judiciously.
+**Note:** Agent uses AWS Bedrock, but feedback evaluation uses Snowflake Cortex to centralize evaluation in Snowflake.
+Each evaluation makes a Cortex API call (Snowflake compute cost).

 ### 🔍 RETRIEVAL Span Evaluation